 But Sven Pöttner also sees the potential technical benefits of using PRTG: “The maps function in PRTG is extremely handy for creating personalized HTML dashboards for each of our customers.
 These dashboards provide our customers with overviews of all the information their administrators need, including management-related overviews displaying the status and availability of the most important processes and services, and dashboards for help desks and technicians who need a detailed overview or in-depth information on just a few components.”

 One reason Bechtle went with an all-in-one monitoring tool was to create a standard and thereby keep training costs to a minimum.
 By deploying PRTG for its internal systems, Bechtle immediately familiarizes its technical trainees with the monitoring software and thus ensures they have no trouble using the tool during customer projects.
 More often than not, customers already have their own monitoring software and want (or need) to keep these tools for various reasons.
-PRTG comes with an API and an ITOps Board to seamlessly integrate these tools into the centralized monitoring environment.
+PRTG comes with an API to seamlessly integrate these tools into the centralized monitoring environment.
 “PRTG Enterprise Monitor is an all-in-one monitoring tool that lets us monitor every aspect of our customers’ systems.
 It provides our customers (or us) with an overview of all the relevant monitoring data on a single dashboard,” says Pöttner.
 “Bechtle in Darmstadt also uses PRTG, and in the future, we‘ll join forces to enhance our know-how, reduce costs, and ultimately provide a better service for our customers.”

 As Service Manager at Bechtle IT-Systemhaus in Bielefeld, Sven Pöttner oversees the